MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-entity-modeling.md

 Relations in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] entities are modeled as one-to-many (1:n) or many-to-one (n:1) relations.
 These relations are modeled as relationships in the virtual entity in Common Data Service.
 Note that many-to-many (n:n) relations are not supported in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

 For example, in [!INCLUDE[prodshort](../developer/includes/prodshort.md)], if Entity A has a foreign key to Entity B, this relation will be modeled as an n:1 relationship in virtual entity Entity A in Common Data Service.
-The schema name of this relationship in Common Data Service uses the naming convention **mserp\_FK\_\<source entity name\>\_\<relation name\>**.
+The schema name of this relationship in Common Data Service uses the naming convention **dyn365bc\_\<source entity name\>\_\<target_entity name\>**.
 This naming convention has a maximum string length of 120 characters.
 Any relation where the schema name will produce a name that exceeds 120 characters won't be generated in the virtual entity in Common Data Service.
+It is required that the foreign key is a SystemId(GUID).
+If the foreign key is of a different type then rge  relation will not be generated.

-The external name of this relationship uses the naming convention **FK\_\<relation name\>**.
+The external name of this relationship uses the naming convention **\<relation name\>**.
 The external name is used to determine the relation in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] when the query that is sent to [!INCLUDE[prodshort](../developer/includes/prodshort.md)] is built.

 When a relationship is generated for a virtual entity in Common Data Service, a new field of the lookup type is also added to the source entity.
-In the preceding example, when the relationship is created, a new lookup field that uses the naming convention **mserp\_fk\_\<target\_entity\>\_id** is added to source entity Entity A. Because there can be several relations in an entity in [!INCLUDE[prodshort](../developer/includes/prodshort.md)], the same number of lookup fields (one per related entity) will be created in the source virtual entity.
+In the preceding example, when the relationship is created, a new lookup field that uses the naming convention **dyn365bc\_\<target\_entity\>\_id** is added to source entity Entity A. Because there can be several relations in an entity in [!INCLUDE[prodshort](../developer/includes/prodshort.md)], the same number of lookup fields (one per related entity) will be created in the source virtual entity.
 When this lookup field is added to a page or a view, it will show the primary field value from the related entity.

 A relationship in the virtual entity in Common Data Service will be generated only if the related entity in the relation already exists as a virtual entity in Common Data Service.
 In the preceding example, if Entity B does not exist as a virtual entity in Common Data Service, the relation to Entity B will not be created in Entity A when Entity A is generated as a virtual entity.
 This relation will be added to Entity A only when Entity B is generated as a virtual entity.
 Therefore, when a virtual entity is generated for [!INCLUDE[prodshort](../developer/includes/prodshort.md)], validations are done to ensure that only relationships that can be complete and functional are generated in the virtual entity that is being generated.

 In summary, a relationship to another [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entity might not exist in the virtual entity for either of the following reasons:

 - The [!INCLUDE[prodshort](../developer/includes/prodshort.md)] entity that is participating in the relationship does not exist as a virtual entity.
+- The foreign key is not SystemId(GUID)
 - The length of the name of the relationship exceeds 120 characters.

 Note that if an error is encountered when any part of a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entity is generated in Common Data Service, the virtual entity will not be created at all.
 If relationships do not exist for either of the preceding reasons, the situation is not considered an error.